 Any final plat not so approved and signed, or which shall not be offered for recording within one year after the date of final approval, unless the time is extended by the city council, shall not be recorded or received for recording and shall have no validity whatsoever.
 (Ord.
 86-3, 3-11-1986)

 It shall be unlawful for any person to change the lines, drawings, lot sizes or shapes, or any other provision of a plat after it has received approval by any person whose approval is required.
-Any plat that is changed in violation of this subsection is void, and the subdivider shall, upon conviction thereof, be subject to penalty as provided in section 1-1-6 of this code, withdraw the plat from the county recorder's office or to file notice, or the city itself file a notice, that the recordation of the plat is void.
+Any plat that is changed in violation of this subsection is void, and the subdivider shall, upon conviction thereof, be subject to penalty as provided in section 11-1-6 of this code, withdraw the plat from the county recorder's office or to file notice, or the city itself file a notice, that the recordation of the plat is void.
 The city recorder is responsible for recording all subdivision plats.
 The subdivider shall be responsible for all recording and associated fees.
 (Ord.
 86-3, 3-11-1986; amd.
 2004 Code)

+A plat that dedicates public streets and other public places does not impose liability upon the City for the dedicated streets or places for them being unimproved unless:

+adequate financial assurance has been provided; and

+the municipality has accepted the dedication.

+A properly approved and recorded plat operates as a dedication of all public streets and other public places listed in the plat and vests the fee of those parcels of land in the City for the public for the uses.

+A subdivision plat must comply with the municipality's subdivision ordinances, other ordinances, and state law (notably §10-9a-6) before:

+the subdivision plat may be filed and recorded in the county recorder's office; and

+lots may be sold.